1810-oct08-java-usf/plop-zuul/README.md

 # zuul-service
-Zuul (gateway service) for the MSE supporting P3
+Zuul (gateway service) for the MSE supporting RPM